Getting started -- You can start your plant in a 2 quart pot.

 Pruning & training -- Cantua branches tend to grow long and arching.
-To control their shape, you can prune it back after flowering, which will make it bushier.
+To keep the plant looking tidy, you can cut back the branches halfway.
 Or you can tie the branches to stakes to them upright.
 Do any pruning after flowering, in autumn or winter.

 Enjoy your plant!